4ment/torchtree/docs/index.rst

 - torchtree-physher_: is a plug-in interfacing physher_ for fast gradient calculations of tree likelihood and coalescent models.
 - torchtree-scipy_: is a plug-in interfacing the SciPy package.
 - torchtree-tensorflow_: is a plug-in interacting with Tensorflow.

+A GitHub `template <https://github.com/4ment/torchtree-plugin-template>`_ is available to assist in the development of a plug-in, and it is highly recommended to use it.
+This template provides a structured starting point, ensuring consistency and compatibility with `torchtree` while streamlining the development process.

 .. _torchtree-bito: http://github.com/4ment/torchtree-bito
 .. _torchtree-physher: http://github.com/4ment/torchtree-physher